RallyTechServices/attribute-allocation-by-project/README.md

 ![ScreenShot](/images/project-hierarchy.png)

-If the app is configured for Project Level = 2, the X-Axis will contain the following project buckets (also seen in the above screenshot):
+If the project scope is "Online Store, Inc" and app is configured for Project Level = 1, the X-Axis will contain the following project buckets (also seen in the above screenshot):
 #####Architecture
 #####Consumer Program / ART
 #####Reseller Program / ART
-#####Rally Essentials
-#####Rally Tools

-*Note that these are projects that are second from the top of the hierarchy*
+*Note that these are projects that are 1 level down from the current project*

 #####Take the following features and their respective projects: